top of page

 BCAA helps workouts

-As a naturopathic doctor who loves training especially CrossFit—I know firsthand the importance of optimizing recovery, muscle repair, and performance.
+As a naturopathic doctor who loves training, especially CrossFit, I understand the importance of optimizing recovery, muscle repair, and performance.
 When it comes to fueling workouts and supporting muscle health, two key supplements often come up: Branched-Chain Amino Acids (BCAAs) and Essential Amino Acids (EAAs).
 But which one actually delivers the best results?
 Let’s break it down so you can train smarter, recover faster, and maximize your gains.

 Amino Acids: The Foundation of Muscle and Metabolism

-Amino acids are the fundamental building blocks of protein, essential for muscle repair, recovery, and overall metabolic health.
-The human body requires 20 amino acids, but nine of them—known as essential amino acids (EAAs)—must be obtained through diet or supplementation as they cannot be synthesized internally.
-So what's the difference between BCAA and EAA?
+Amino acids are the fundamental building blocks of protein.
+They are essential for muscle repair, recovery, and overall metabolic health.
+The human body requires 20 amino acids, but nine of them—known as essential amino acids (EAAs)—must be obtained through diet or supplementation since they cannot be synthesized internally.
+So what's the difference between BCAAs and EAAs?

 What Are BCAAs?